 2022 is certainly not a year that bodes well for the climate crisis, quite the contrary.
 Worldwide, record temperatures have been recorded along with an alarming number of fires.

 The UK broke its hottest record on 19 July when temperatures hit 40,3°C in the English village of Coningsby.
-The month of June brought Japan's worst heat wave since logging began in 1875, bringing the country's highest temperature ever to 40,2 ° C. China's coastal megacities, from Shanghai to Chengdu, are were hammered by heat waves in July, with temperatures often exceeding 40 ° C. In the United States, a series of heat waves gripped the Midwest, South and West during June and July.
-Temperatures reached 42 ° C in North Platte, Neb. and 45,6 ° C in Phoenix.
+June brought Japan's worst heat wave since records began in 1875, bringing the country's highest ever temperature to 40,2°C. China's coastal megacities, from Shanghai to Chengdu, are were hammered by heat waves in July, with temperatures often topping 40 degrees Fahrenheit.
+In the United States, a series of heat waves gripped the Midwest, South and West during June and July.
+Temperatures reached 42 degrees Fahrenheit in North Platte, Neb. and 45,6° C in Phoenix.

 Joshua Stevens / NASA Earth Observatory